sanjoy/playingwithpointers.com/_posts/2015-10-14-refcounting-harder-than-it-sounds.markdown

 "An on-the-fly reference counting garbage collector for Java."[^1] enumerates a solution that involves synchronizing the collector and the mutator, à la checkpoints[^2] or ragged safepoints[^3].
-A solution like is feasible in a JVM, but would be difficult to implement for an uncooperative environment, e.g. for a thread-safe version of `std::shared_ptr<T>`.
+A solution like that is feasible in a JVM, but would be difficult to implement for an uncooperative environment, e.g. for a thread-safe version of `std::shared_ptr<T>`.